The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 - T- cell-independent antigen

-Immunogen: It can define as the any foreign substance that generates an immune response.
+Immunogen: It can define as any foreign substance that generates an immune response.
 “All immunogens can be antigens, but all antigens cannot be immunogens”.

 Immunogenecity: It is the property of an antigen to generate an immune response.